jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/ReadMe.md

 Best candidate should enjoy reading time - network used to be my research area.
 I did not have chance to review content and I do like to see how good the text book can be written, how those network area research helps to advance teaching. <br>

 I love to see those case studies of Netflix, and update on application layer. <br>
+Page 190/856<br>
+2.6.4 Case Studies: Netflix, YouTube, and Kankan<br>

+Netflix embodies many of the key principles discussed earlier in this section, including adaptive streaming and CDN distribution.
+However, because Netflix uses its own private CDN, which distributes only video (and not Web pages), Netflix has been able to simplify and tailor its CDN design.<br>